kalyanamp/notes/aufs.md

 ### Branch

 A branch is nothing but a directory on the system.
-Any filesystem can be a branch, except sysfs, procfs and unionfs.
+Any file system can be a branch, except sysfs, procfs and unionfs.

-* If you specify such filesystems as an aufs branch, aufs will return an error saying it is unsupported.
-If you enable `CONFIG_AUFS_ROBR`, you can use aufs as a non-writable branch of another aufs.
+* If you specify such file systems as an aufs branch, aufs will return an error saying it is unsupported.
+If you enable `CONFIG_AUFS_ROBR`, you can use aufs as a non-writeable branch of another aufs.

 ### xino